 You may have noticed in the clip above that once I set the filter to matches with an arb rating >100%, it returned a single result.
 Just one!

 Only covering 12 sports doesn’t help matters either.

 The OddsMatcher also doesn’t show any bookmaker to bookmaker arbitrage bets, only bookmaker to exchange arbs.

 For a beginner, these types of arbs can be a little complicated.

-Unfortunately, while there’s a lot to like about the OddsMatcher, the limited number of bookmakers cripples its effectiveness as a free arbitrage betting software.
+Unfortunately, while there’s a lot to like about the OddsMatcher, the limited number of bookmakers cripples its effectiveness as a free arbing software.